TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/DatabasesAndBigData/Redshift/readme.md

 ## Description

-This example demonstrate how we can create a Redshift connection using PostgreSQL connector and use CRUD activities.The PostgreSQL connector provides the connection for Redshift.
+This example demonstrates how we can create a Redshift connection using PostgreSQL connector and use CRUD activities.The PostgreSQL connector provides the connection for Redshift.
 With TIBCO Flogo® Connector for PostgreSQL, you can run SQL queries on a PostgreSQL, Redshift, or Greenplum database by using the PostgreSQL activities.
 Redshift CRUD app using PostgreSQL Connector bascially contains 4 activities.